-ICRC: Focus on human security needed for effective action in communities vulnerable to climate and conflict25/02/2021 - by the Climate Centre
+ICRC: Focus on human security needed for effective action in communities vulnerable to climate and conflict

 The ICRC Tuesday told the UN Security Council that assistance to the most vulnerable “must go beyond hard security measures and encompass broader human security, such as the impacts from combined conflict, climate and environmental shocks on people’s livelihoods, access to food, water and essential services.”

 The recommendation was the first of three in an ICRC statement to the Council’s high-level open debate on climate and security.

 “When discussing the impact of climate change on armed conflict, vulnerability and risk, having a broad understanding of the consequences of a changing climate on our collective security is key,” the statement added.

 The ICRC statement also argued that “adaptation and resilience efforts for many fragile states must be conflict-sensitive” to be effective, while investment in “anticipatory action in fragile states could ultimately limit the combined humanitarian consequences of climate change and armed conflict.”

 And the International Committee noted that armed conflict often harms the environment, “which further limits or hampers resilience and adaptation to climate change.

 “Greater respect for international humanitarian law could limit environmental degradation and thus reduce the harm and the risks that conflict-affected communities are exposed to, including because of climate change.”

 The ICRC’s statement recalled last year’s briefing to the Security Council by International Committee President Peter Maurer who said communities in some of its largest operations were on a “tightrope of survival”, facing conflict, climate change, environmental degradation, and displacement; Covid-19 had added another layer to the challenges.